Win a $3500 Paid Internship Opportunity for Students from EHAC Accredited Environmental Health Degree Programs: Application Deadline: January 17, 2014

 - Working with the professor/mentor write a publishable paper describing the key findings of the research and methodologies.
 AEHAP will submit the paper for print in various environmental health publications as well as make it available on the aehap.org website;

-- The student shall present the results of their research at the National Environmental Health Association Conference in Washington D.C. on a date between July 9 – 11, 2013.
+- The student shall present the results of their research at the National Environmental Health Association Conference in Las Vegas, Nevada between July 7 – 10, 2014.
+Exact date to be announced.

 The internship provides: